hungnguyen0508/hungnguyen0508/README.md

 💻 **Proficient in**:
 - Python
 - SQL
-- Power BI (Data Visualization)
+- Visualization tools: Power BI, Looker Studio.

-🌐 **Currently exploring**:
-- Machine Learning for predictive analytics

-## Current Focus
+## On-going Learning:
-📖 Focused on enhancing my skills in Data Analysis with Python, and continually staying updated on emerging technologies and industry trends.
+📖 Focusing on enhancing my skills in Data Science with Python, especially Machine Learning, and continually staying updated on emerging technologies and industry trends.

-## Let's Connect!
+## Connect with me !!
 📧 Feel free to reach out via email at [hunghnguyen.work@gmail.com](mailto:hunghnguyen.work@gmail.com).

 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/hung-nguyen) for professional networking.